Our Leadership Team

 Karen holds an Executive MBA from Schulich- Kellogg program, has a degree in Business Administration from Wilfrid Laurier University as well as an Executive Certificate in Human Resources Leadership from Cornell University.

-Karen resides in Kincardine Ontario with her husband and their 12 year old daughter.
+Karen resides in Kincardine Ontario with her husband and their daughter.

 Dela Avle currently serves as General Counsel at Bruce Power.
 This role includes oversight of the Law Division as well as his own areas of practice, which include corporate, commercial, infrastructure, litigation, information technology and intellectual property matters.